Timeless path integral for relativistic quantum mechanics: Introduction

 The idea that quantum mechanics can be well defined even if the notion of time is absent has been proposed \cite{Rovelli:1989jn,Rovelli:1988qp} and developed in a number of different strategies \cite{Rovelli:1990jm,Rovelli:1991ni,Reisenberger:2001pk,Marolf:2002ve,Hartle:1992as}.
 The motivation for formulating quantum mechanics in \emph{timeless} description comes from the research on quantum gravity, as in the quantum theory of general relativity, the spacetime background is not fixed and generally it is not possible to make sense of quantum variables ``at a moment of time''.
 This is closely related to the ``problem of time'' in quantum gravity~\cite{Isham:1992ms}.

-In particular, a comprehensive formulation for the relativistic (timeless) quantum mechanics and its probabilistic interpretation are presented in Chapter 5 of \cite{Rovelli:book}.
-The formulation is based on the canonical (Hilbert spaces and self-adjoint operators) formalism and we wonder whether it also admits the covariant (sum-over-histories) formalism.
-In the conventional nonrelativistic (with time) quantum mechanics, the transition amplitudes are the matrix elements of the unitary evolution generated by the Hamiltonian and can be reformulated as the sum over histories, called the path integral (see \cite{Greiner:book} for a detailed derivation).
+In particular, a comprehensive formulation for the relativistic (timeless) quantum mechanics and its probabilistic interpretation are presented in Chapter 5 of \cite{Rovelli:book}.\footnote{The adjective ``relativistic'' connotes \emph{relational} correlations between physical variables in the timeless description.
+It should not be confused with the adjective for the theory of (special) relativity.} The formulation is based on the canonical (Hilbert spaces and self-adjoint operators) formalism and we wonder whether it also admits the covariant (sum-over-histories) formalism.
+In the conventional nonrelativistic (with time) quantum mechanics, the transition amplitudes are the matrix elements of the unitary evolution generated by the Hamiltonian and can be reformulated as the sum over histories, called the path integral.
 In the relativistic quantum mechanics, however, the concept of time evolution is not well defined in the fundamental level; therefore, conceptual issues and technical subtleties arise when one tries to derive the timeless path integral from the canonical formalism.
+Various aspects of sum-over-histories approaches to relativistic quantum mechanics have been considered for a variety of models \cite{Hartle:1986yu,Hartle:1984ut,Brown:1989ne,Brown:1992bq,Teitelboim:1989fi,Gryb:2008rz, Halliwell:1992nj,Halliwell:2009rw,Halliwell:2012nj}.\footnote{For more references in the general area of ``timeless'' quantum theories, also see Refs 5 and 10-15 cited in \cite{Halliwell:2009rw} and Refs 11-21 cited in \cite{Halliwell:2012nj}.} Particularly, the method of path integral quantization elucidates the timelessness of the reparametrization-invariant quantum theory as the result of a superposition of clocks via Jacobi's principle \cite{Gryb:2008rz} and the existence of composition laws in relativistic quantum mechanics via path decomposition expansion \cite{Halliwell:1992nj}.
+However, rigorous derivation to the sum-over-histories formalism from a well-formulated canonical formalism is still lacking in relativistic quantum mechanics, and many important questions remain unclear such as what operator ordering has to be taken to yield a sensible path integral and what exactly the measure of the path integral is.